Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsection{Data Heterogeniety}

-Data is the main driver of ML algorithms, high accuracy model training requires a large amount of data.
-Generally, practical datasets are heterogeneous and require pre-processing before they can be used for model training. \paragraph{\textbf{Data quality}} The characteristics of the locally generated data differ from one user to another, based on the hardware specifications, application, environment, location, and time of the day.
-Datasets can be classified into two categories, IID and non-IID data.
-In practical scenarios, datasets are usually non-IID \cite{[4.47]}, while most of the existing literature in FL are based on the assumption of IID data.
-In view of data heterogeneity, Ye \emph{et al.} \cite{[33]} employ selective model aggregation approach in vehicular networks that exploit the geometric model to evaluate the quality of the blurred and distorted images and then quantify these images.
+Data is the main driver of ML algorithms, and high-accuracy model training requires a large amount of data.
+Generally, practical datasets are heterogeneous and require pre-processing before they can be used for model training. \paragraph{\textbf{Data quality}} The characteristics of the locally generated data differ from one user to another.
+Datasets can be classified into two categories, independent and identically distributed (IID) and non-IID data.
+In practical scenarios, datasets are usually non-IID \cite{[4.47]}, while most of the existing literature in FL is based on the assumption of IID data.
+Given data heterogeneity, Ye \emph{et al.} \cite{[33]} employ a selective model aggregation approach to evaluate the quality of the images and then quantify it.
 The central server evaluates the image quality based on the clients’ historical records and prepares a contract to select fine clients with fine models.
-If the clients accepted the contract, they will sign it and participate in the FL training.
+In \cite{[40]} Dempster\_Shafer technique is used at the global node to classify and prioritise the UAV clients into groups according to data quality.
+The highest priority group can contribute more to model training and produce better model weights.